- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 Believe it or not, there are other types of cyanobacteria that people commonly eat, including Spirulina and Arthospira.
 Most cyanobacteria aren’t dangerous, but some are quite literally deadly.

 Blue-green algae are always present in freshwater ponds and lakes.
-Under certain conditions, it blooms, forming dense mats or thin oily-looking films covering a large area of the water’s surface.
+Under certain conditions, the algae blooms, forming dense mats or thin oily-looking films covering a large area of the water’s surface.
 The combination of hot weather and a nutrient boost from nitrogen-rich sources (like fertilizer runoff or animal waste) encourages algal growth.
 When algae bloom, it also increases the release of potent neurotoxins into the surrounding water.

 The Pet Poison Helpline offers a stern warning about cyanobacteria exposure: “While most blue-green algae blooms do not produce toxins, it is not possible to determine the presence of toxins without testing.
 Thus, all blooms should be considered potentially toxic.
 Very small exposures, such as a few mouthfuls of algae-contaminated water, may result in fatal poisoning.”